posthooks/sticker-simulator/evcxr_jupyter/README.md

 ## Usage information

 Evcxr is both a REPL and a Jupyter kernel.
-See [Evcxr
+See [Evcxr common usage](https://github.com/evcxr/evcxr/blob/main/COMMON.md) for information that is common to both.

+## Custom output

+The last expression in a cell gets printed.
+By default, we'll use the debug formatter to emit plain text.
+If you'd like, you can provide a function to show your type (or someone else's type) as HTML (or an image).